prsbrc/Miscellaneous/README.md

 NOLOGIN shows how to override an interactive job to an prestarted batch-job.
 In this case no login is neccessary to run the program called in the CL

 "Asyncronous interactive job example" contains an example to call an interactive job without login and control it via dataqueue.
+For this example i have created an own subsystem / signon / user with specific ws entries.
+The user from the signon have to set the proto2rg as startprogram.
+This is only an example.
+The dataqueues must be defined variable on a live system.
+The logic to find the correct dataqueue is missing.